pandevim/lhd-hacksockindore-credipy/README.md

 Update: We won :)

-The procedure carried out below are done under linux environment and similar can be derived for other os easily.
+The procedure carried out below are done under linux environment and similar can be derived for other OS easily.

 ## Prerequisite
 ```bash